-Bit-O-Honey is a honey flavored taffy candy bar that has almonds inside it.
+Bit-O-Honey is a honey-flavored taffy candy bar that has almonds inside it.
 They are sweet, taste wonderful, and the honey adds something that is often not found in taffy candy bars.
 It is a nice change of pace from other taffy candy that tend to use chocolate in the mix, such as the Heath Bar.
-What is noticeable about it right away about this product is that the standard size Bit-O-Honey bar comes in 6 individual pieces.
+What is noticeable right away about this product is that the standard size Bit-O-Honey bar comes in 6 individual pieces.
 Mini Bit-O-Honey’s are also made.
-The bite-sized Bit-O-Honey’s come in small individually wrapped pieces, they often find there way into Halloween bags.
-You can read more information about Bit-O-Honey by reading on.
+The bite-sized candy comes in small individually wrapped pieces, they often find their way into Halloween candy bags.

 Bit-O-Honey History And Information

-Bit-O-Honey, an American made candy product, made it’s debut in the 1920s.
+Bit-O-Honey, an American-made candy product, made its debut in the 1920s.
 This candy was made by Schutter-Johnson Company that was stationed in Chicago, Illinois.
-Bit-O-Honey is a unique type of candy bar that was made with six pieces of candy per bar.
-Each piece is made of type of taffy that was honey flavored, hence the name, and contains bits of almond scattered about throughout the taffy.
-Bit O Honey comes in a wax wrapper inside of another wrapper for the standard size bar.
+It is a unique type of candy bar that was made with six pieces of candy per bar.
+Each piece is made of a type of taffy that was honey-flavored, hence the name, and contains bits of almond scattered about throughout the taffy.
+It comes in a wax wrapper inside of another wrapper for the standard size bar.

-Several spin offs to Bit-o-Honey were introduced after the merger between Schutter-Johnson and Ward Candy Company.
+Several spin-offs were introduced after the merger between Schutter-Johnson and Ward Candy Company.
 For a fairly short period of time and starting in the 1970s, the Bit-O-Chocolate was released which contained chocolate, unlike the Bit-O-Honey, but it did not stay on the market very long.
-Other types of candies similar to the Bit-O-Honey were released such as the Bit-O-Peanut Butter and the Bit-O-Licorice.
-However despite the wide disparity in the flavors of these new products, none of them became nearly as popular or well known as the Bit-O-Honey.
+Other types of candies similar were released such as the Bit-O-Peanut Butter and the Bit-O-Licorice.
+However, despite the wide disparity in the flavors of these new products, none of them became nearly as popular or well known.

 The year Bit-O-Honey Was Invented

-Bit o Honey was invented in the year 1924.
-Since 1924, the Bit-O-Honey brand has continued to survive in the competitive candy market.
-Bit-o-Honey has also spawned a short lived variation called Bit-O-Chocolate, that first was marketed in the mid 1970’s.
+Bit O Honey was invented in the year 1924.
+Since 1924, the brand has continued to survive in the competitive candy market and has also spawned a short-lived variation called Bit-O-Chocolate, that first was marketed in the mid-1970s.

 The Company That Makes Bit-O-Honey

-Bit-O-Honey is currently produced by the Pearson’s Candy Company.
-They acquired the rights to Bit-O-Honey in the year 2013 from Nestlé, who owns many snacks such as the Butter Finger.
-Pearson’s Candy Company is a lessor known company then Nestlé, but they make good snacks such as Bun Bars and the delicious Salted Nut Roll.
+Bit-O-Honey is currently produced by Pearson’s Candy Company.
+They acquired the rights to Bit-O-Honey in the year 2013 from Nestlé, which owns many snacks such as the Butter Finger.
+Pearson’s Candy Company is a lesser-known company than Nestlé, but they make good snacks such as Bun Bars and the delicious Salted Nut Roll.